w09032222/4017-Divider/README.md

 A simple clock divider inspired by the 4017 ic.

-Input a clock signal and the other 7 outputs will send out signals which divide the input signal from 2 to 8.
+Input a clock signal and the other 7 outputs will send out signals which dividing the input's frequency by 2 to 8.